slovnicki/beamer/package/README.md

 ## General Notes

-- When extending `BeamLocation`, two methods need to be implemented: `pathBlueprints` and `buildPages`.
+- When extending `BeamLocation`, two methods need to be implemented: `pathPatterns` and `buildPages`.
-  - `buildPages` returns a stack of pages that will be built by `Navigator` when you beam there, and `pathBlueprints` is there for Beamer to decide which `BeamLocation` corresponds to which URI.
+  - `buildPages` returns a stack of pages that will be built by `Navigator` when you beam there, and `pathPatterns` is there for Beamer to decide which `BeamLocation` corresponds to which URI.
   - `BeamLocation` keeps query and path parameters from URI in its `BeamState`.
-The `:` is necessary in `pathBlueprints` if you _might_ get path parameter from browser.
+The `:` is necessary in `pathPatterns` if you _might_ get path parameter from browser.

 - `BeamPage`'s child is an arbitrary `Widget` that represents your app screen / page.
   - `key` is important for `Navigator` to optimize rebuilds.
 This should be a unique value for "page state".
   - `BeamPage` creates `MaterialPageRoute` by default, but other transitions can be chosen by setting `BeamPage.type` to one of available `BeamPageType`.

 **NOTE** that "Navigator 1.0" can be used alongside Beamer.
-You can easily `push` or `pop` pages with `Navigator.of(context)`, but those will not be contributing to the URI.
+You can easily `push` pages with `Navigator.of(context)`, but those will not be contributing to the URI.
 This is often needed when some info/helper page needs to be shown that doesn't influence the browser's URL.
 And of course, when using Beamer on mobile, this is a non-issue as there is no URL.

 ## Tips and Common Issues